Smissen/py-spy-executable-tutorial/py-spy101/step4.md

-## Dump subcommand
+## Dump command
-The `dump`{{}} subcommand can be called like this
+The `dump`{{}} command can be called like this.
 ```
 py-spy dump --pid <PID>
 ```

 ## Using dump
-We will use `exampleprogram.py`{{}} and this time we will once again need the power of two terminal windows so starting by using the first tab we will call.
+We will use `exampleprogram.py`{{}}.
+We will need to find the PID, just like when we attached `top`{{}} to a running process.
+Go to a second terminal tab and run.

 `python exampleprogram.py 40`{{exec}}

-then we switch tabs (terminal windows) and in the new one we will like in step 2 need to find out the PID of the python process (Do you remember it?)
+Now we'll go back to the first tab and run.

 `ps -e`{{exec}}

-Once we find the python process PID which should be near the bottom we can now run `dump`{{}} to find the Python call stacks.
-And remember to change `<PID>`{{}} to the correct number that you see in the terminal for example it should look like this `py-spy dump --pid 2470`{{}}
+Take note of the python process PID which should be near the bottom.

+We can now run `dump`{{}} to find the Python call stack.
+And remember to change `<PID>`{{}} to the correct number that you see in the terminal for example it should look something like this `py-spy dump --pid 2470`{{}}.

 `py-spy dump --pid <PID>`

-We should now see the call stacks and this can be very useful if you have more threads for example.
-For example it tells us that the process we dumped is (active+gil) which means it is the active process (duh we are only running 1 thread) and that it has the gil(Global Interpreter Lock)
+We should now see the call stacks.
+This can be very useful if you're executing over multiple threads.
+It also tells us that the process we dumped is (active+gil) which means it is the active process (because we're only running 1 thread) and that it has the gil(Global Interpreter Lock).